Abusing Cache Line Dirty States to Leak Information in Commercial Processors: WB Timing-Based Channels

-If true LRU is used, line 0 will be replaced when N is equal to eight.
+If true LRU is used, line~0 will be replaced when $N$ is equal to eight.
 However, the LRU algorithm needs to record the age of each cache line.
-For an N-way cache, each cache line needs $log(N)$ bits to store the age, and a total of $M*Nlog(N)$ bits are required for a cache with M cache sets.
+For an $N$-way cache, each cache line needs $\mathrm{log}(N)$ bits to store the age, and a total of $M\times N\mathrm{log}(N)$ bits are required for a cache with $M$ cache sets.
 Whenever a cache line in a cache set is accessed or evicted, the LRU status of other cache lines in this cache set must be updated.
 Therefore, true LRU has a costly time overhead to update the LRU state and space overhead to store the age of all cache lines.
-Many processors use the Pseudo Least-Recently Used (PLRU) algorithm instead, e.g., Tree-PLRU \cite{Zhang2011}.
+According to previous reports \cite{Xiong2020c,Briongos2019}, modern high-performance processors implement approximations to LRU to save overhead, such as some pseudo-LRU policies\cite{So1988,malamy1994methods}.

-PLRU uses fewer bits to record memory access history, and the selection of the victim cache line will still be affected by the previous access sequence.
-In PLRU, considering the above access sequence, line 0 is not guaranteed to be selected as the victim cache line in an 8-way cache when N is equal to eight.
-We simulated LRU and Tree-PLRU \cite{Zhang2011} replacement policies for an 8-way cache on gem5 \cite{Binkert2011c}, and we also conducted the same experiment on Intel(R) Xeon(R) E5-2650.
-The processor is described in detail in Table 3 below.
-We access the above sequence and gradually increase the size of the replacement set.
-Later, we record whether the cache line 0 is replaced successfully.
-In each configuration, we repeated the experiment 10,000 times, and Table 2 shows the final results.
+In this case, considering the above access sequence, line~0 is not guaranteed to be selected as the victim cache line in an eight-way cache when $N$ is equal to eight.
+However, unlike other covert channels \cite{Xiong2020c,Briongos2019} that require a profound understanding of the cache replacement policy, we noticed that no matter which replacement policy is used, accessing enough cache lines can always stably replace all cache lines in the target set.

+We simulated the LRU and Tree-PLRU \cite{Zhang2011} replacement policies for an eight-way cache on gem5 \cite{Binkert2011c}, and we also conducted the same experiments on an Intel~Xeon E5-2650.
+In the process of these experiments, we accessed the above sequence and gradually increased the size of the replacement set; then, we recorded whether cache line~0 was replaced successfully.
+In each configuration, we repeated the experiment 10\,000 times, and Table~\ref{table:one_probility} shows the final results, and the processor specifications are given in Table~\ref{table:specification}.